-Due to their willful personalities and size, many people wonder, “Are huskies aggressive?”
-According to the American Kennel Club breed standard, “The characteristic temperament of the Siberian Husky is friendly and gentle … he does not display the possessive qualities of the guard dog, nor is he overly suspicious of strangers or aggressive with other dogs.”
+With their luxurious coats and striking blue eyes, huskies are an immediately recognizable breed.
+Given their size and stubborn personalities, many prospective husky parents wonder, “Are huskies aggressive?”
+According to the American Kennel Club (AKC) breed standard, “The characteristic temperament of the Siberian husky is friendly and gentle […] he does not display the possessive qualities of the guard dog, nor is he overly suspicious of strangers or aggressive with other dogs.”

-Because there are different types of aggression, any dog, any breed, can be aggressive.
+Because there are different types of aggression, any dog of any breed can become aggressive.
 Dominant aggression, predatory aggression, and territorial aggression are the most commonly seen forms of aggression in dogs.

 While dogs may exhibit only one form of aggression at a time, they also can respond with more than one type simultaneously.
 Recognizing the signs of each form of aggression in your husky is vital in correcting their behavior.
 Let’s look closer at the different forms of aggression in dogs.

 Dominant aggression occurs when dogs seek to control their environment, including the people and other animals in it.
 Common signs of dominant aggression include mounting people and other animals, refusal to obey commands, and more aggressive displays such as growling, snapping, and biting.
 Dogs who feel they have power over humans and other animals will exert their influence to retain a sense of control.

 Early signs of dominant aggression often reveal themselves when your dog is a puppy.
 Don’t excuse his behavior if he snaps or snarls when you reach for his food bowl or favorite toy.
 Correcting this behavior at a young age prevents it from worsening as your dog gets older.
 Signs to look for include rigid posture, growling, a fixed and unblinking stare, an erect tail, and looming over other animals.